Cyfrin/Updraft/courses/advanced-foundry/5-merkle-airdrop/16-blob-transactions/+page.md

-## Understanding zkSync Type 113 Transactions and Native Account Abstraction

-Have you ever interacted with an application like Remix IDE on zkSync, simply signed a message, and then observed a transaction appearing in the console seemingly initiated *by* Remix itself?
-If you noticed this transaction marked with `"type": 113`, you might wonder how this occurred without you explicitly sending a transaction via your wallet in the traditional sense.
-This lesson unravels the mechanism behind these Type 113 transactions, introducing the powerful concept of native Account Abstraction on zkSync.

-The core observation in the Remix console is the transaction detail:
+Okay, here is a thorough and detailed summary of the video segment "Understanding Type 113 Transactions":

+**Video Goal:**
+The primary goal of this segment is to explain the mechanism behind a transaction observed in the Remix IDE console, specifically one labelled "type: 113", which was sent seemingly *by Remix* on behalf of the user, triggered only by the user signing a message.

+**Recap of the Problem:**
+The speaker refers back to a previous action performed in Remix where a transaction was initiated.
+Instead of the user sending it directly via a wallet like MetaMask, they only signed a message, yet a transaction appeared in the console.
+The question posed is: How did this happen?
+What format or mechanism allowed Remix to send this transaction using just a signed message?

+**Key Observation in Remix:**
+The speaker highlights the transaction details shown in the Remix console.
+A crucial field identified is:
 ```json
 "type": 113,
 ```

-This specific type signifies a transaction format unique to zkSync Era, differing from standard Ethereum transaction types like Legacy (Type 0) or EIP-1559 (Type 2).
-The key to understanding Type 113 lies in **Account Abstraction (AA)**.
+This indicates a specific transaction type, different from standard Ethereum transaction types (like Legacy Type 0 or EIP-1559 Type 2).

-### What is Account Abstraction?

-Traditionally on Ethereum, accounts fall into two categories:
+**Core Concept Introduced: Account Abstraction (AA)** The explanation provided is that this process utilizes **Account Abstraction**.

+*   **Definition:** Account Abstraction enables the use of **smart contracts as user accounts**.
+Instead of user assets and transaction initiation being solely tied to Externally Owned Accounts (EOAs controlled by private keys), they can be managed by smart contract logic.
+*   **Contrast with Traditional Accounts:** On Ethereum traditionally, there are two main account types:
-1.  **Externally Owned Accounts (EOAs):** These are controlled by private keys (like the accounts you manage in MetaMask).
+    1.  **Externally Owned Accounts (EOAs):** Controlled by private keys (like MetaMask accounts).
 Only EOAs can initiate transactions and pay for gas directly.
-2.  **Smart Contract Accounts:** These are pieces of code deployed to the blockchain.
-They contain logic but cannot initiate transactions independently; they can only react to transactions sent *to* them.
+    2.  **Smart Contract Accounts:** Code deployed on the blockchain.
+They *cannot* initiate transactions on their own; they can only react to transactions sent *to* them.

-Account Abstraction aims to bridge this gap, enabling **smart contracts to act as user accounts**.
-It allows accounts defined by code logic, rather than just private keys, to initiate transactions and possess more sophisticated features.
+*   **Benefit of AA:** AA aims to blur the lines, allowing smart contract accounts to have more capabilities, potentially including initiating transactions or defining custom validation logic.

-### zkSync's Native Account Abstraction
+**zkSync and Native Account Abstraction:**

-A crucial distinction is that **zkSync Era implements Account Abstraction *natively***.
-This isn't an add-on layer; it's fundamental to how the zkSync protocol operates.
+The video emphasizes that **zkSync has *native* account abstraction**.

+*   **Native Meaning:** It's built into the fundamental protocol layer of zkSync Era.
+It's not an optional add-on; it's how accounts inherently work.
-The most significant implication of native AA is that **on zkSync Era, *all* accounts are smart contract accounts**.
-When you use a standard Ethereum address (like one from your MetaMask) on zkSync, it functions under the hood as a smart contract account.
+*   **Implication:** On zkSync Era, **all accounts are smart contract accounts**.
+Even a standard Ethereum address, when used on zkSync, functions as a smart contract account.

-These zkSync smart contract accounts possess enhanced capabilities compared to traditional EOAs:
+*   **Capabilities:** These zkSync smart contract accounts can:

-*   They can **initiate transactions**.
-*   They can contain **custom logic** for transaction validation, authorization rules, recovery mechanisms, and more.
+    *   Initiate transactions (like an EOA).
+    *   Contain arbitrary custom logic for validation, authorization, etc.

-### Connecting Native AA to the Remix Scenario (Type 113)
+**How Native AA on zkSync Enables the Remix Scenario:**

-Now, let's connect this back to the transaction observed in Remix:

-1.  **Your Account is a Smart Contract:** Because you're interacting with zkSync, your standard Ethereum address *is* treated as a smart contract account by the network, thanks to native AA.
+1.  **Your Address is a Smart Contract:** Because AA is native to zkSync, the user's Ethereum address used in Remix *is* treated as a smart contract account on the zkSync network.
-2.  **Signing an EIP-712 Message:** When prompted by Remix, you didn't sign a raw transaction.
-Instead, you signed a structured message following the **EIP-712 standard**.
-This standard provides a user-friendly way to sign data, making it clear *what* action or data you are authorizing.
-In this context, the signed EIP-712 message represented your intent and authorization for the underlying transaction.
+2.  **EIP-712 Signature:** The user signed an **EIP-712 message**.
+This standard allows signing structured data, making it clear *what* the user is approving.
+In this context, the signed message represents the user's intent to authorize the transaction.
-3.  **Smart Contract Validation Logic:** The smart contract account corresponding to your address on zkSync possesses built-in logic (inherent due to native AA) capable of verifying EIP-712 signatures.
+3.  **Smart Contract Account Logic:** The user's smart contract account on zkSync has logic (built-in due to native AA) that can validate this EIP-712 signature.
-4.  **Type 113 Transaction Execution:** Remix (or the infrastructure interacting with it) took the details of the intended action (e.g., calling a contract function) and bundled it together with your EIP-712 signature into a `Type 113` transaction.
-This transaction was then submitted to the zkSync network.
+4.  **Transaction Execution:** Remix (or rather, the zkSync infrastructure interacting with Remix) could package the transaction details along with the user's EIP-712 signature into a `Type 113` transaction.
+When this transaction is processed by zkSync, the user's smart contract account verifies the embedded signature.
+If valid, the account authorizes the execution of the transaction's intended action (e.g., calling a function on another contract).
-5.  **Verification and Execution:** When the zkSync network processed the Type 113 transaction, it triggered the logic within *your* smart contract account.
-This logic verified the embedded EIP-712 signature.
-Upon successful verification, your account authorized the execution of the transaction's payload (the intended action).

-This entire process **abstracts** the need for you to manually handle the low-level transaction signing associated with EOAs.
-You simply sign a clear message (EIP-712), and the native Account Abstraction mechanism, utilising the Type 113 transaction format, handles the validation and execution via your smart contract account's inherent capabilities.

-### Benefits of Account Abstraction

-This native AA approach unlocks numerous benefits and potential customizations for user accounts on zkSync, including:
+5.  **Abstraction:** The user doesn't need to manually craft and sign the full transaction data with their private key in the traditional EOA way.
+They just sign the EIP-712 message, and the underlying native AA mechanism handles the rest via the Type 113 transaction format.

+**Benefits and Customizations Mentioned for AA/Smart Contract Accounts:**
-*   **Flexible Signature Schemes:** Accounts aren't restricted to the ECDSA signatures used by EOAs.
+*   **Custom Signature Schemes:** Not limited to the standard ECDSA signature scheme used by EOAs.
-*   **Native Multi-sig:** Easily implement setups requiring multiple signatures for transactions.
+*   **Multi-sig Capabilities:** Natively support requiring multiple signatures to authorize actions.
-*   **Spending Controls:** Define custom rules like daily limits or recipient whitelists directly in the account logic.
+*   **Spending Limits:** Implement logic to restrict transaction amounts or frequency.
-*   **Gas Fee Flexibility:** Enable "paymasters" – third parties who can sponsor gas fees for users.
+*   **Gas Payment Flexibility:** Allow other parties (paymasters) to pay for the user's transaction gas.
-*   **Enhanced Security & Recovery:** Implement social recovery or other mechanisms beyond simple seed phrases.
+*   **Social Recovery:** Implement mechanisms to recover account access without seed phrases.

+**Important Note/Tip:**
+The speaker reassures the viewer not to worry if the concept of Account Abstraction is still unclear, as it will be covered in much greater depth by "Patrick" in the next section of the course.

+**Summary:**
-In summary, Type 113 transactions are a specific feature of zkSync enabled by its native Account Abstraction.
-This system treats every address as a smart contract account, allowing users to authorize transactions by signing user-friendly EIP-712 messages.
-The network then uses the Type 113 format to package this signature and the intended action, leveraging the account's own logic to validate and execute the transaction, simplifying the user experience and enabling powerful account features.
+Type 113 transactions are specific to zkSync and are intrinsically linked to its native implementation of Account Abstraction.
+This system allows every user address to function as a smart contract account.
+Consequently, users can authorize transactions by signing structured EIP-712 messages instead of raw transaction data.
+Remix leveraged this by taking the user's signed EIP-712 message and submitting it within a Type 113 transaction, which the user's smart contract account on zkSync could then validate and execute, abstracting away the traditional transaction signing process.

-*(Note: The intricacies of Account Abstraction are vast.
-This lesson provides an introduction specifically related to the Type 113 transaction observed; further details on AA will likely be explored elsewhere.)*